folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/YAML/Readme.md

-## YAML for deploying Folio Q4 2019 back-end modules and clustered Okapi on Kubernetes/Rancher 2.x
+## YAML for deploying Folio Q4 2019 back-end modules, Stripes webpack and clustered Okapi on Kubernetes/Rancher 2.x

 All YAML assumes you are deploying in a namespace called `folio-q4`